 The procedure looks like this:

 The whole procedure is covered in Create New Marketplace.

 Reporting on programmatic activity

 Metamarkets is a real-time analytics platform for buyers and sellers of programmatic advertising, with the main focus on auction and post bid level analytics.
-For more information, use cases, and report examples, refer to Metamarkets.
+For more information, use cases, and report examples, see Metamarkets.

 Ads.txt - Authorized Digital Sellers

 Ads.txt stands for Authorized Digital Sellers and refers to the IAB initiative aimed at restricting fraudulent activity and increasing transparency in the programmatic ecosystem.
 This allows you to create a text file, named ads.txt, in which you publicly declare which companies (advertising systems and resellers) are authorized to sell your digital inventory programmatically, and under which terms.
 You then host the ads.txt file on your root domain and any subdomain containing ad inventory to be sold programmatically, this way proving that the website authored the file.
-For more information, please refer to Ads.txt - Authorized Digital Sellers.
+For more information, please see Ads.txt - Authorized Digital Sellers.